The current state of security -- Insights from the German software industry: Interview Analysis

 This category looks at the 4th question posed in the Security Requirements block.
-Two different methods could be identified. \begin{itemize} \item \textbf{Iterative}: In this approach, a change in security requirements is incorporated through the agile development process.
+Two different methods could be identified. \begin{itemize} \item \textbf{Go back to Analysis}: In this approach, a new analysis process is initiated to reassess the security investigation and redefine the security requirements.
+An example of this can be found in the interview 4 `Of course, you also look at it again during development if somehow requirements change or if during the development you realize, okay, now scenarios have emerged or have been noticed that were not clear before.
+Then you take a step back, revise the technical concept, and then continue with the development.
+So, it's a bit waterfall-like in that sense, that you can of course also go through interactions again.' \item \textbf{Agile}: In this approach, a change in security requirements is incorporated through the agile development process.
 Its design allows for changes in requirements.
 Therefore, these companies also reflect a security change in this way.
-This can be seen in the interview \ref{interview_06} 'And of course, in development, you always notice something, but that's what an agile process is for.' and in the interview \ref{interview_18} 'Yes, so a normal process is initiated and prioritized.
-So, it's just, it's simply handled on a level with bugs and improvements, new feature developments.' \item \textbf{Analysis}: In this approach, a new analysis process is initiated to reassess the security investigation and redefine the security requirements.
-An example of this can be found in the interview \ref{interview_04} 'Of course, you also look at it again during development if somehow requirements change or if during the development you realize, okay, now scenarios have emerged or have been noticed that were not clear before.
-Then you take a step back, revise the technical concept, and then continue with the development.
-So, it's a bit waterfall-like in that sense, that you can of course also go through interactions again.' \end{itemize} The distribution is illustrated in Fig. \ref{graph_Kat_Anpassung}.
+This can be seen in the interview 6 `And of course, in development, you always notice something, but that's what an agile process is for.' and in interview 18 `Yes, so a normal process is initiated and prioritized.
+So, it's just, it's simply handled on a level with bugs and improvements, new feature developments.' \end{itemize}